In 2023 We Are Putting The Fun Back In Scout Camp!

 This program is designed for Scouts who really want to catch their limit.
 Lake Murray is well known for its opportunities to fish.
 This program includes an early morning trip out with a professional stripper guide.
 Another trip out will be fly fishing on the Saluda River for trout below the Lake Murray dam.
 The Scouts will clean and cook some of the fish some of their catch.
 When the Scouts return from morning fishing they will work on requirements for Fish & Wildlife Management.
 A conservation project is also part of the curriculum....

-Would you like to spend a summer working long hours for low wages and having the time of your life?
+Are you prepared to spend 5 1/2 weeks this summer making friends and having the time of your life working from sun up til past sun down?
 The staff is what makes a Scout summer camp special.
-It’s the secret sauce that can turn an ordinary campfire into a hilarious event that you tell your parents about later.
+It’s the secret sauce that can turn an ordinary campfire into a hilarious event that you tell your friends and parents about later.
 The staff are the ones that sing that favorite song that you can’t get out of your head for weeks after you return home.
 They are also the ones that take time to get to know your name and are there to help you learn a new skill or encourage you to finish the badge.

-- most staff sleep in air conditioned cabins
+- adult staff typically sleep in air conditioned cabins

 - room and board covered with a weekly salary